Skip to main content

 What this dot point is asking

 NESA wants you to integrate rational functions (a polynomial divided by a polynomial) by first splitting them into simpler partial fractions.
-You must handle distinct linear factors, repeated linear factors, and irreducible quadratic factors, and integrate the resulting pieces into logarithms and arctangents.
+You must recognise the three cases (distinct linear factors, repeated linear factors, and irreducible quadratic factors), write the correct decomposition form for each, find the unknown constants, and integrate the resulting pieces into logarithms and arctangents.
+The skill is examined both as a standalone "express as partial fractions" question and as the engine inside a larger integral.

 When to use partial fractions

 The method applies to proper rational functions, where the numerator has lower degree than the denominator.
-If the function is improper (numerator degree greater than or equal to denominator degree), first divide using polynomial long division to extract a polynomial plus a proper remainder, then decompose the remainder.
+That degree condition is not a technicality, it is what guarantees a decomposition exists with constant (and linear) numerators.
+If the function is improper (numerator degree greater than or equal to denominator degree), you must first divide using polynomial long division to extract a polynomial part plus a proper remainder, then decompose only the remainder.
+Skipping the division on an improper fraction produces a system of equations with no solution, which is a sure sign you have started in the wrong place.

 Distinct linear factors